conbench/datalogistik/README.rst

     A string to identify the dataset.

 ``url``
     Location where this dataset can be downloaded (for now, http(s).
-Support for S3 and GCS may follow later).
+Support for GCS may follow later).

 ``format``